pschool-in/curriculum/content/grammar/new-topics/adjective-4.md

 ## Identify the adjective (MCQ)

-Identify the adjectives in the sentence.
+Fill in the appropriate adjective to complete the sentence.

 ```
 An adjective describes _____.